 Causes of Prescription Drug Abuse

-There is a common misconception that prescription drugs are always safe to use because they are given by a doctor.
-While this is often the case, prescription drugs must be taken at the correct dose and length of time to remain safe.
-When they are taken for other purposes or used in other ways, addiction and misuse can occur.
+There is a common misconception that prescription drugs are always safe to use because they are given under the supervision of a doctor.
+While this is often the case, prescription drugs must be taken at the correct dose and length of time to remain as safe as possible.
+When they are taken for other purposes or used in other ways, addiction and misuse is more likely.

 How Are Prescription Drugs Abused?